ietf-wg-cellar/ebml-specification/specification.markdown

 maxOccurs: 1

-range:  1
+range:  not 0

 default: 1

 type: Unsigned Integer

-description: The version of `EBML Writer` used to create the `EBML Document`.
+description: The version of `EBML` specifications used to create the `EBML Document`.
+The version of EBML defined in this document is 1, so `EBMLVersion` SHOULD be 1.

 ### EBMLReadVersion Element